 The Advanced Diploma aims to deepen trainees understanding of Humanistic Integrative Counselling and its application to counselling practice.
 The course is an advanced practitioner training and assumes that trainees have a solid foundation in the Humanistic Integrative model, and an ability to apply skills from this approach within the counselling setting.
-On completion of the course, students qualifying for the Advanced Diploma will have met the training criteria in respect of individual accreditation with the BACP and AHPP.
+On completion of the course, students qualifying for the Advanced Diploma will have met the training criteria in respect of individual accreditation with the BACP.

 The Advanced Diploma is the second year of the two-year BACP Accredited Course.
 It is also open to students who have gained a Diploma in Counselling from other institutions (see entry requirements).
 Students who only take the Advanced year on its own will not be eligible for the BACP Accredited Course Award, which requires a minimum of two years training at CPPD.